gvwilson/sensibleadventures/bookster/bookster.md

 bonescuttle's head like an ax as the bonescuttle caught his left leg with its pincer.*

-*Vurt screamed and fell backward as the bosun and his men dragged the bonescuttle on top of him.
+*Vurt fell backward as the bosun and his men dragged the bonescuttle on top of him.
 He covered his head with his arms as its fleshless legs stabbed the stone on either side of him, then drove his knife up between the plates on the creature's belly.
 Screaming in terror and fury, he pulled his knife free and stabbed it again and again.*

 *The next thing he knew, the bosun was dragging him out of the tunnel.
 "Is it?
 Is it?"
 Vurt gasped, not knowing the Gandan-o for "dead".*